bkvogel/pfc/README.md

 Folders:
 - `models/`: Contains the models used (PFC blocks, MLP, vanilla and factorized RNNs, etc.)
-- `utils/`: Contains various utility functions, including the NMF (including both SGD and Lee-Seung), FISTA, normalization, etc.
+- `utils/`: Contains various utility functions, including the NMF (SGD and Lee-Seung update rules), FISTA, normalization, etc.
-- `figures/`: Some experiments will output png files to sub-folders in this directory, corresponding to the paper figures.
+- `figures/`: Some experiments will output `png` files to the sub-folders in this directory, corresponding to the paper figures.
-- `debug_plots/`: Some experiments will output debugging plots (as png files) here.
+- `debug_plots/`: Some experiments will output debugging plots (as `png` files) here.
-    - Any existing png files in this folder are automatically deleted by `run_experiments.py` just before starting the experiment.
+    - Any existing `png` files in this folder are automatically deleted by `run_experiments.py` just before starting the experiment.
-    - These png plots typically refresh occasionally while the script is running.
-They are produced in the `print_state()` method of the various model classes.
+    - These `png` plots typically refresh occasionally while the script is running.
+They are produced in the `print_stats()` method of the various model classes.
 - `openunmix/`: Dataset loaders for the source separation experiment.
 - `saved_models/`: Contains saved Pytorch model files generated while running the experiments.

 Output logs:
 - `experiment_results.log`: Contains concise experiment results produces by the scripts.
-- `debug.log`: Extremely verbose logs.
+- `debug.log`: More verbose logs.

 ### Running the main experiments in `run_experiments.py`